CraftAcademyLabs/ca_course/atm_challenge/step_7.md

 2.2.1 :012 >
 ```

-The same code without my comments and the irb linenumbers.
+The same code without my comments and the irb line numbers.

 ```ruby
 denominations = [20, 10, 5]